Minolta: Single-lens reflex cameras

 In 1958, Minolta introduced its SR-2 single lens reflex (SLR) 35mm camera which was equipped with a bayonet mount and instant return mirror.
 In 1966 Minolta introduced the SR-T line which included TTL metering.
 Although well-made and widely regarded as some of the most innovative SLR cameras of their time, Minolta cameras were not as robust as competing Nikon models.
 Minolta SR/SRT design used sleeve bushings instead of bearings on its focal plane spindles and had greater tolerances between working parts.
 This occasionally caused problems in very cold weather or with extremely high levels of use.
 Minolta SLRs also lacked important professional features such as a motor drive, removable pentaprism, and removable back.
 Minolta cameras appealed to amateur photographers with their lower prices and high-quality optics.

 From the late 1950s through the 1980s, Minolta was the first Japanese manufacturer to introduce a bayonet lens mount rather than a screw mount; and the first manufacturer to introduce multimode metering.
 They also introduced the first commercially successful autofocus SLR line with the Maxxum series.

 In 1972, Minolta drew up a formal cooperation agreement with Leitz.
 Leitz needed expertise in camera body electronics, and Minolta felt that they could learn from Leitz's optical expertise.
 Tangible results of this cooperation were the Leica CL/Minolta CL, an affordable rangefinder camera to supplement the Leica M range.
 The Leica CL was built by Minolta to Leica specifications.
 Other results were the Leica R3, which was in fact the Minolta XE-1 with a Leica lens mount, viewfinder, and spot metering system, and the Leica R4 was based on the Minolta XD-11.
 Additionally, five Minolta lenses were repackaged as Leica R lenses: the Minolta 24/2.8 MC Rokkor-X optics are found in the Leica 24/2.8 Elmarit-R, and similarly for the Minolta 35-70/3.5, 75-200/4.5, 70-210/4, and 16/2.8.

-First "program" focal plane shutter 35mm SLR: the XD-11
+First "program" focal plane shutter 35mm SLR: the XD-11 (XD, XD-7)

-In 1977, Minolta introduced the XD-11, the first multimode 35 mm compact SLR to include both aperture and shutter priority in a single body.
+In 1977, Minolta introduced the XD-11 (sold as XD in Japan and XD-7 in Europe), the first multimode 35 mm compact SLR to include both aperture and shutter priority in a single body.
 It was also the first camera to employ a computerised chip, which in shutter priority mode overrode the chosen speed if necessary to give a correct exposure, thus offering the first-ever 'programmed mode'.
 The XD-11 was the last attempt by Minolta to enter the professional and semiprofessional 35 mm SLR market until the Maxxum 9 in 1998.
-Elements of the XD-11 design (called the XD-7 in Europe) were utilized by Leitz for the Leica R4 camera.
+Elements of the XD-11 design were utilized by Leitz for the Leica R4 camera.